CAR PC in car is now old school and I decided to mount an iPad mini into the dashboard.

 I used glossy black paint after applying primer.

-And and and after lots of sandpaper work, I used such oily polish for glossy finish.
+after and after and after lots of sandpaper work, I used such oily polish for glossy finish.

 After polish ..